harness/developer-hub/release-notes/delegate.md

 This issue was fixed with the following updates:

-- Explicitly fail tasks that were never assigned to a delegate after 4 successful broadcast attempts per delegate to all eligible delegates in the account.
+- Tasks that were never assigned to a delegate explicitly fail after 4 successful broadcast attempts per delegate, to all eligible delegates in the account.
 - Fail one minute after the last rebroadcast attempt.

 ## March 8, 2023, Harness version 78619, Harness Delegate version 78500